diogomgsimoes/DRL-Network-Path-Selection-For-Multimedia-Traffic-in-SDNs/README.md

  - Interval of 5 seconds between requests;
  - 32 concurrent requests.

-To train the different agents in each setup and create a model to use in the model evaluation script, the respetive file must be ran using:
+To train the different agents in each setup (the four possible setups are detailed in the thesis) and create a model to use in the model evaluation script, the respetive file must be ran using:
 ```
 sudo python3.8 -E <agent_filename>.py
 ```